n303p4/sailor-fox/README.md

 python3 http_backend.py
 ```

-In a separate terminal, run:
+This starts the backend service.
+The following commands should be run in a separate terminal:

+## Command line

 ```bash
 python3 cli_frontend.py